Evaluation of African American Language Bias in Natural Language Generation: Introduction

 Task-specific models proposed for speech recognition, toxicity detection, and language identification have previously been documented to present biases for certain language varieties, particularly for African American Language (AAL) \cite{sap-annotators,koenecke-asr,meyer-artie,blodgett-disparity}.
 There has been little investigation, however, of the possible language variety biases in Large Language Models (LLMs) \cite{dong-unilm,brown-gpt3,raffel-t5}, which have unified multiple tasks through language generation.

 While there are largely beneficial and socially relevant applications of LLMs, such as in alleviating barriers to mental health counseling\footnote{\url{https://www.x2ai.com/}} and medical healthcare \cite{hsu-medical} access, there is also potential for biased models to exacerbate existing societal inequalities \cite{kordzadeh-bias,chang-bias,bender-parrots}.
-Past algorithms and popular word embedding methods used in psychiatry and medicine have been shown to be racially biased, in some cases leading to, for example, underestimating patient risk and denial of patient care \cite{obermeyer-health,straw-psych-bias}.
+Past algorithms used in psychiatry and medicine have been shown to be racially biased, in some cases leading to, for example, underestimating patient risk and denial of care \cite{obermeyer-health,straw-psych-bias}.
 Furthermore, LLMs capable of understanding AAL and other language varieties also raise important ethical implications, such as enabling increased police surveillance of minority groups (see \citealt{patton-casm} and \autoref{sec:ethics} for further discussion).
-Therefore, it is necessary to investigate the language variety biases of language generation models to both increase accessibility of applications with high social impact and also anticipate possible harms when deployed.
+Therefore, it is necessary to investigate the potential language variety biases of language generation models to both increase accessibility of applications with high social impact and also anticipate possible harms when deployed.

 Moreover, prior work \cite{grieser-dc} has shown that African American speakers talking about race-related issues use language in ways which may draw on morphosyntactic features of AAL in order to subtly foreground the race aspect of the discussion topic without explicit mention.
-Without the ability to interpret these subtler meanings, LLMs will undoubtedly exacerbate the misunderstandings which already take place between AAL and other communities.
+Most training corpora include little representation of AAL (see further discussion in \autoref{sec:data}), and even those that do can still fail to capture its significant regional and contextual variation (see \citealt{farrington-vary} for examples).
+Without the ability to interpret these subtler meanings of AAL, LLMs will undoubtedly exacerbate the misunderstandings which already take place between AAL speakers and other communities.

-Training corpora for LLMs are typically drawn from internet sources, such as large book corpora, Wikipedia, outbound links from Reddit, and a filtered version of Common Crawl\footnote{\url{http://commoncrawl.org/}} in the case of GPT-3 \cite{brown-gpt3}, which can severely underrepresent the language of African Americans \cite{pew-journalism,dolcini-access}.
-Additionally, the few existing sources of AAL text that could be used for model training can still fail to capture the significant regional and local variation of AAL (see \citealt{farrington-vary} for examples).
-Instead, LLMs are primarily exposed to a specific variety of English, which has been termed {\em White Mainstream English} (WME) \cite{baker-bell-aal}.